Frequently asked questions for the Registered Education Savings Plans (RESPs)

 Under the Act, if a plan allows for AIPs, the requirement that the plan exists for 10 years does not have to be met if the beneficiary is deceased.

 7(b) Subscribers set up an Individual non-family plan for their only child.
 The plan has also existed for a little more than 7 years.
-The child was recently diagnosed with a severe and prolonged impairment that will prevent him from pursuing post-secondary education.
+The child was recently diagnosed with a severe and prolonged mental impairment that will prevent him from pursuing post-secondary education.
 Are the subscribers entitled to AIPs?

 Due to a building refit spanning multiple years, the Registered Plans Directorate’s mailing address has been temporarily changed.
 Please use the following address for all correspondence until further notice: